bczernecki/thundeR/README.md

 - Remember to always input wind speed data in knots.
 - Script will always consider first height level as the surface (h = 0), therefore input height data can be as above sea level (ASL) or above ground level (AGL).
-- Script performs computations up to 20 km AGL.
+- For efficiency purposes it is highly recommended to input data for a maximum of 16-18 km AGL or lower.
 - Values of parameters will be different for different accuracy settings.